 Stock Tire And Wheel Sizes For The Polar RZR Lineup

 The Polaris RZR 1000, Polaris RZR 4 1000, Polaris RS1, and Polaris RZR XP Turbo all come stock with the same size tires and wheels, which measure 29x9-14 in the front and 29-11-14 in the rear.
-The first numbers are the diameter and width of the tire measured in inches, and the second number is the diameter of the rim.
-For the 2011-2014 Polaris RZR 900 and four-door 900, the stock tire and rim size is 27x9-12 in the front, and 27x11-12 in the rear — although some models come stock with wider 27x12-12 rear tires.
+The first number set is the diameter and width of the tire -- measured in inches -- and the second number is the diameter of the rim.
+For the 2011-2014 Polaris RZR 900 and four-door RZR 900, the stock tire and rim size is 27x9-12 in the front, and 27x11-12 in the rear — although some models come stock with wider 27x12-12 rear tires.

 As one might expect, the stock Polaris RZR tire and rim size gets smaller as you progress downward on the horsepower scale.
 The Polaris RZR 800 and 800 S come with 26x9-12 front tires and wheels, and 26x12-12 rear tires and wheels (however some models have 27” stock tires).
 Moving down the CC ladder even further, the Polaris RZR 570 comes stock with 25x8-12 fronts and 25x10-12 rears, while the youth-size RZR 170 has 19x7-8 front rims and tires with 20x10-9 rear rims and tires.

 When comparing stock Polaris RZR tire and wheel sizes to those of aftermarket RZR tires and wheels, it should be noted that some run slightly smaller in diameter, while others run true to size.
 A set of 28” Roctane tires, for example, will be noticeably taller than a set of 29” Bighorn tires, whereas a set of aired-down 30” Terrabite tires will measure in at around 28-3/4” at 12psi.